Documentation Index

 What is the purpose of having both a primary and secondary secret token?

-For example, if your primary token is accidentally exposed in a log file or configuration, you do not need to revoke it immediately and risk breaking your user sync.
-Instead, you can switch your Okta integration to use the secondary token first, and then regenerate the primary token in the background.
-This ensures that user provisioning continues without any interruption while the compromised token is being replaced.
+Having both a primary and secondary token allows you to rotate tokens safely without disrupting your SCIM integration.
+If the primary token is accidentally exposed, you do not need to revoke it immediately and risk breaking your user sync.
+Instead, switch your Okta integration to use the secondary token first, then regenerate the primary token in the background.
+This ensures that user provisioning continues without interruption while the compromised token is being replaced.